 Can Orthotics Help with My Condition?

 There are a number of conditions that orthotics can assist you with.
-For example, if you have any growths, this can relieve some of your symptoms.
-This can include bunions and heel spurs.
-In addition, if you have a foot deformity, orthotics can help you manage your symptoms.
+For example, if you have any structural deformities, orthotics may relieve some of your symptoms.
 This can include:

 - Flat feet